 To support the development of HIV/AIDS research at UW and affiliated institutions, the Core offers targeted awards/grants and an annual symposium.
 Both the award programs and the conference are designed to encourage junior faculty engagement in interdisciplinary work and increase exposure to CFAR project-based collaboration, mentoring, and educational opportunities.

-Awards include: New Investigator Awards (two-year grant for junior faculty and fellows with no previous HIV R01 awards); Emerging Opportunity Grants (competitive grant for new research of high urgency); and Trainee Support grants (for students, fellows, and junior faculty to assist career development).
+Awards include: New Investigator Awards (two-year grant for junior faculty and fellows with no previous HIV R01 awards) and Trainee Support grants (for students, fellows, and junior faculty to assist career development).
 The annual STD and AIDS Research Symposium showcases local HIV/AIDS research, especially from CFAR awardees and CFAR-funded projects.